prathameshh27/StoreMonitoring/README.md

 This README provides an overview of the logic and functionality behind the Store Uptime/Downtime Calculator, which calculates the uptime and downtime for all the store instances within specific time intervals.
 The calculator processes store logs and operating hours to generate accurate uptime and downtime metrics.

 ## Installation
+The below instructions are unnecessary since all the dependencies should be available out of the box.
+Use the steps only if the dependencies are found missing.
+Jump to step 8 to setup the database.

 1. Ensure you have Python 3.x and pip installed on your system.